-(3) RELT320 Personal Evangelism
+Personal Evangelism

-Distance education course.
+AU/HSI course.
 The dynamics of personal evangelism with primary emphasis on instruction rather than exhortation.
 A clear biblical perspective on the priesthood of all believers; practical counseling for leading someone to Christ; a strategy for visitation; a Bible study methodology; and techniques in getting decisions.